One of the highlights of Professor Mark Buttner’s career as a microbiologist was the moment he heard he was going nowhere…

 Professor Buttner’s lab has also pioneered the use of Streptomyces venezuelae as a new model system for the genus.
 Unlike most Streptomyces species, S. venezuelae sporulates in liquid culture, which provides numerous advantages, including the opportunity to make movies of the complete spore-to-spore life cycle and watch the movement of developmental proteins in time and space.

-“To me it’s obvious that the John Innes Centre needs both fundamental and applied work and it would be a much weaker place if we did only one or the other,” says Professor Buttner, who is very optimistic about the future.
-“There has never been a better time to be a microbiologist,” he says, and he believes the future of the John Innes Centre microbiology is in good hands – partly because of recruitment of five-year fellows such as Dr Andy Truman, Dr Susan Schlimpert and Dr Tung Le.
+“To me it’s obvious that the John Innes Centre needs both fundamental and applied work and it would be a much weaker place if we did only one or the other,” says Professor Buttner, who is very optimistic about the future and he believes the future of the John Innes Centre microbiology is in good hands – partly because of recruitment of five-year fellows such as Dr Andy Truman, Dr Susan Schlimpert and Dr Tung Le.